Evgeni Malkin: International play

 Malkin made his first international appearance with Russia at the 2003 IIHF World U18 Championships in Yaroslavl.
 He helped Russia to a bronze medal, scoring nine points in six games.
 He was named Russia's U18 captain for the 2004 IIHF World U18 Championships the following year and scored eight points as Russia improved to a gold medal in the tournament.

 Several months prior to his second and final U18 tournament, Malkin debuted at the under-20 level with Russia at the 2004 World Junior Championships.
 In his first of three tournament appearances, he contributed five points in six games but could not help Russia reach the podium.
 The following year, Malkin finished second in team scoring at the 2005 World Junior Championships to Alexander Ovechkin with ten points.
 Led by the duo of Malkin and Ovechkin (the two had also played together the previous year), Russia won the silver, losing to Canada in the gold medal game.
 Later in 2005, Malkin made his debut with the Russian men's team at the 2005 World Championships.
 Despite failing to score a goal in the tournament, Malkin contributed four assists to help Russia to a bronze medal in Vienna.

 In 2006, Malkin did triple duty for Russia, competing in his third World Junior Championships, his first Winter Olympics and his second World Championships.
 He was named the top forward and MVP of the 2006 World Junior Championships in January, captaining Russia to a second straight silver medal and gold medal game loss to Canada.
 Less than two months later, Malkin was given one of the final spots on Team Russia for the 2006 Winter Olympics in Turin, where he helped the team to a fourth-place finish with six points in seven games.
 Then in May, Malkin played in the 2006 World Championship, where he led Russia in team scoring with nine points.

-Following his NHL rookie campaign with the Pittsburgh Penguins, Malkin was named to the Russia squad for the 2007 World Championships, where he achieved a personal best for the tournament of ten points.
-Malkin played in the first line of team Russia together with Ilya Kovalchuk and Alexander Frolov.
-He also captured his second World Championships bronze.
+Following his NHL rookie campaign with the Pittsburgh Penguins, Malkin was named to the Russian squad for the 2007 World Championships, where he achieved a personal best for the tournament of ten points.
+Malkin played in the first line of Team Russia together with Ilya Kovalchuk and Alexander Frolov.
+Malkin scored Russia's only goal in a 2-1 loss to Finland in the semifinals, with Russia going on to claim the bronze medal in the third place game.